 - Adhere to and firmly apply the College's Graphics Standards on all products at the Design Center to convey Honolulu Community College's brand and mission.

-- Use the HonCC website as a means to efficiently inform and disseminate information and news to the college community.
+- Use the Honolulu CCwebsite as a means to efficiently inform and disseminate information and news to the college community.

 - Access quality printing services to insure timely support and delivery of classroom material.